aymar73/Dog-Breed-Clasifier/README.md

 # Dog-Breed-Clasifier

-Deep Convolutional Neural Networks  - Transfer Learning...Built an algorithm to identify canine breed given an image of a dog.
-If given image of a human, the algorithm identifies a resembling dog breed.
+In this project, we will learn how to build a pipeline to process real-world, user-supplied images.
+Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, the code will identify the resembling dog breed.

-## Running (Linux/Mac/ + git + conda)
+# Running (Linux/Mac/ + git + conda)

 If you want to run the notebook on your own (using anaconda)